OpenFeign/feign/README.md

 V find(@QueryMap Map<String, Object> queryMap);
 ```

-This may also be used to generate the query parameters from a POJO object using a `QueryParamEncoder`.
+This may also be used to generate the query parameters from a POJO object using a `QueryMapEncoder`.

 ```java
 @RequestLine("GET /find")
 V find(@QueryMap CustomPojo customPojo);
 ```

-When used in this manner, without specifying a custom `QueryParamEncoder`, the query map will be generated using member variable names as query parameter names.
+When used in this manner, without specifying a custom `QueryMapEncoder`, the query map will be generated using member variable names as query parameter names.
 The following POJO will generate query params of "/find?name={name}&number={number}" (order of included query parameters not guaranteed, and as usual, if any value is null, it will be left out).

 ```java
 public class CustomPojo {